You are at the top of the page

 Image: Mary II, late 17th century. © National Portrait Gallery, London

-Death of Mary II
+The death of Mary II

 The Archbishop of Canterbury informed the Queen she was dying.
 Mary responded that she 'had nothing then to do, but to look up to God and submit to his will'.

-Death of William III
+The death of William III

 Early in 1702, William was thrown by his horse when it stumbled on a molehill in the grounds of Hampton Court Palace, breaking his collar bone.
-He may have recovered but, against his doctors' advice, he travelled to Kensington Palace where he developed pneumonia and died on 8 March 1702.
-When his body was undressed for burial, a ring containing a lock of Mary's hair was found tied around his arm.
+He may have recovered but, against his doctors' advice, he travelled to Kensington.

 Image: Queen Anne c.1702. © National Portrait Gallery, London

-Mary’s sometimes estranged younger sister Anne had been heir apparent since Mary's death in 1694.
-William’s last official act as King was to sign a bill excluding James II’s son from the succession.
+William III’s last official act as King was to sign a bill excluding James II’s son from the succession.
 The 1701 Act of Settlement was passed aiming to secure a Protestant succession by disqualifying any Catholics from inheriting the throne.
-Queen Anne was crowned on St George's Day, 23 April 1702.

-William and Mary's Legacy and Reputation
+William and Mary's legacy and reputation

-William and Mary are not the best-known of English monarchs, despite occupying the throne at such a formative and important moment in Britain’s history.
+William III and Mary II are not the best-known of English monarchs, despite occupying the throne at such a formative and important moment in Britain’s history.
 William has been criticised for not doing enough to integrate with his new people and spending too much time on his European ambitions.
-However, his military reputation was also an asset to the kingdom and his careful courting and negotiating of those in parliament set a model for rule which is still influential to this day.

-Mary was much more beloved by the nation and became a model of royal affection famous throughout Europe.
-She was instrumental in keeping the machinery of royal power working, especially in times of William's absence.
-Mary also did much to enhance the dignity and respectability of the royal court, which was a feature of her ambition to improve the model and spiritual health of the nation.
+Mary also did much to enhance the dignity and respectability of the royal court — a feature of her ambition to improve the model and spiritual health of the nation.
 Mary's ardent Protestant piety, like that of her husband, was a driving and defining feature of her reign.

 Browse more history and stories